kuujo/vertigo/README.md

 Vertigo is a multi-step event processing framework built on Vert.x.
 It exposes a very simple yet powerful API defines networks of Vert.x verticles and the relationships between them in a manner that abstracts communication details from implementations, making Vertigo components reusable.
-It supports deployment of networks within a single Vert.x instance or across a cluster of Vert.x instances and performs setup and coordination internally.
-Vertigo also provides for advanced messaging requirements such as strong ordering and exactly-once semantics.
+It provides for advanced messaging requirements such as strong ordering and exactly-once processing and supports deployment of networks within a single Vert.x instance or across a cluster of Vert.x instances and performs setup and coordination internally.

+## Setup
+To use Vertigo simply add the library as a Maven dependency or as a Vert.x module include.

 ### Adding Vertigo as a Maven dependency